ucr-hpcc/ucr-hpcc.github.io/content/en/About/overview/access.md

 model_.
 Due to the large number of expected users from departments, the CPU quota per user is usually lower compared to the PI-based model.

+## Using HPCC cluster for classes

+To use the HPCC cluster for teaching, please coordinate with the administrators at least 4 weeks prior to the start of a class so that there is enough time for planning.
+This includes the number of user accounts, software requirement, creation of a class-specific slurm partition, data storage reservations, etc.

 ## External user accounts
 Accounts for external customers can only be granted if a lab has a strong affiliation with UC Riverside, such as a research collaboration with UCR